Pete-Hamlin/blog/_posts/2023-07-21-maybe-chatgpt-is-a-good-thing-for-writing.md

 <br>
 <br>

-Perhaps this is a good thing for writing, I don't know.
+Perhaps this is a good thing for writiiii I don't know.
 If you have any thoughts on the above I'd love to hear from you.